Tropical Tree Cover in a Heterogeneous Environment: a Reaction-diffusion Model: Model construction

 where $MAR$ stands for the observed multi-annual mean of rainfall, $MSI$ Markham's seasonality index and $EFS$ the edaphic suitability for forest {[}this lets our model agree with that of \cite{Wuyts2017} but using a more compact notation{]}. $Y$ refers to any of the cover types.
 Functions $G_{Y,i}$ and $L_{Y,i}$ are respectively, total gains and total losses per time of species $Y$ by process $i$.
 The functional forms will be chosen inspired by an understanding of the effect of all relevant processes.

 Gain functions consist of

 Gains can occur due to local (subgrid) expansion of vegetation ($i=e$), or, in case of an age-structured species, due to recruitment from a younger stage ($i=r$), or due to increased availability of space after mortality of other cover types ($i=m$).
-Loss functions consist of
+Loss functions consist of \begin{adjustwidth}{-2.in}{0in}

-They can occur due to: recruitment to an older stage ($i=r$), interspecific competition ($i=c$), drought ($i=d$), human impact ($i=h$) or other causes ($i=o$).
+\end{adjustwidth} They can occur due to: recruitment to an older stage ($i=r$), interspecific competition ($i=c$), drought ($i=d$), human impact ($i=h$) or other causes ($i=o$).
 Below, each of the gain/loss terms are discussed. \begin{itemize} \item \textit{Cover gains and losses due to expansion.} Gains due to expansion involve increase of cover area of a more competitive cover type at cost of the cover area of a less competitive type.
 Hence,

 with $Y$ the species that expands its cover and $\mathbf{v}_{c,Y}$ the competitiveness vector for cover type $Y$, which has ones at its elements where the corresponding cover type is less competitive than, and can be colonized by, $Y$.
 The rationale is that colonization by a species occurs due to an interaction of the space that is occupied by that species with the space that can be colonized by it.
 Having chosen the competitive hierarchy $F>T>S>G$ \cite{Staver2012} in absence of water limitation, we have